 - Head toward the “AP” section, then drag and drop the magisk patched .tar file.

-- In the left corner, you have to untick the “Auto-reboot” option to boot manually.
+- You have to untick the “Auto-reboot” option to boot manually in the left corner.

 - Now, simply tap on the start button to initialize the final patching procedure.